2 Kid-Friendly Bermuda Resorts You’ll Love

 The pool, beach and golf club all have casual lunch spots.
 And the breakfast buffet is in a room with lovely ocean views.

 There is a coffee bar for a quick morning bite.
-But even allowing for Bermuda’s high price tags, be prepared for your bill to bite you back a bit.
+But even allowing for Bermuda’s high price tags, be prepared for your tab to bite you back.

 Just about all of the restaurants at both hotels, including Marcus, have kids menus.

-I love Bermuda, and this is the first time I got to stay on land instead of on a cruise ship.
+I love these islands, and this is the first time I got to stay on land instead of on a cruise ship.
 It’s not a budget getaway by any means.
-But a stay at either of these resorts will be one of the most relaxing and delightful family vacations you’ll ever have.
+But a stay at either of these Bermuda resorts will be one of the most relaxing and delightful family vacations you’ll ever have.

 I favor the Fairmont Southampton for golfers, families with very small kids and anyone who wants a relaxing-do-nothing resort vacation.